 mountall

-checks all available block devices, LVM volumes and MD RAID devices and tries to
+checks all available block devices, partitions, LVM volumes, MD RAID and LUKS-encrypted

 with their device names, so for example /mnt/sda1